IArrival & Welcome

 Guide

-Developmental coach working with women and leaders, with over a decade of leadership experience in healthcare administration.
+Developmental coach working with women and leaders, with over a decade of leadership in California's public mental health system.
 Her practice draws on embodied contemplative work, breathwork, and the integration of emotional intelligence into spiritual development.
 Her work joins somatic and contemplative traditions with careful attention to how the body holds and releases what the heart carries.
 She has trained professionally through the International Coaching Federation and the Human Emergence Group.

 Schedule